Music

 How are you building on prior knowledge and skills?

 We are fortunate to have external teachers who have the skills to reflect on the children's learning and adapt their teaching to fill any gaps within their prior knowledge.
 Each lesson the children are learning practical and theoretical Music within their lessons and lessons are sequenced to build on prior knowledge and skills in these areas.
+In KS1, Charanga lessons are also part of the curriculum and help to build on previous learning and allowing for skill progression.

 “Music is a universal language that embodies one of the highest forms of creativity.
 A high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon”